dbca-wa/wastd/docs/data_curators.rst

 * The fields and available options mirror the datasheet.
 * Add MediaAttachments for each photo.

-**Note** Data collected with mobile apps will be imported automatically.
+**Note** Data collected with mobile apps are ingested automatically.

 Temperature Loggers
 ===================